A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 Sohn et al.~\cite{sohn2015synchronization} proposed a synchronization scheme for hierarchical video streams over heterogeneous networks.
-This scheme is a combination of MMT (for broadcasting) and HTTP (for broadband) video streaming.
+This scheme {combines} MMT~(for broadcasting) and HTTP~(for broadband) video streaming.
 The work utilizes scalable video streaming.
-Each layer is segmented in time (in seconds), and duration value can vary according to the user's definition.
-SHVC-encoded stream is used in the experiment with 3-layers: base layer (HD), first enhanced layer (Full HD (FHD):~\nomenclature{FHD}{Full HD} 2K) and second enhanced layer (UHD: 4K).
-Base layer and first enhanced layer of video are transferred over the broadcast network (MMT supports multiplexing on packet level), and the second enhanced layer is transferred over broadband network.
+Each layer is segmented in time~(in seconds), and duration value can vary according to the user's definition.
+SHVC-encoded stream is used in the experiment with 3-layers: base layer~(HD), first enhanced layer~(Full HD~(FHD):~\nomenclature{FHD}{Full HD} 2K) and second enhanced layer~(UHD: 4K).
+Base layer and first enhanced layer of video are transferred over the broadcast network~(MMT supports multiplexing on packet level), and the second enhanced layer is transferred over broadband network.
 If the receiver's display has HD-resolution, it will drop the data of the first enhanced layer among data delivered over the broadcasting channel, and it does not need to have a connection with the server for the second enhanced layer, even if it can connect the networks.
-PI contains essential information, such as the content resolution, location of content, and MMT eXtension Document (MXD)\nomenclature{MXD}{MMT eXtension Document}, and can also be transferred on broadcast paths.
+PI contains essential information, such as the content resolution, location of content, and MMT eXtension Document~(MXD)\nomenclature{MXD}{MMT eXtension Document}, and can also be transferred on broadcast paths.
 MXD is inserted in PI and mimics the MPD of DASH-SVC.
 MXD synchronizes the contents over heterogeneous networks, and organizes content synchronization information.
-The synchronization scheme is implemented at the receiver side.
-Receiver requests the segments that can deliver on time.
-For this target, the expected time to download each segment is computed based on bandwidth calculation and segment size information from MXD.
-This approach is not aware of video content and there is no scheduling strategy to manage the paths.\\
+The synchronization scheme is implemented at the receiver side, which requests the segments that can be delivered on time.
+The expected time to download each segment is computed based on bandwidth calculation and segment size information from MXD.
+This approach is not aware of video content and there is no scheduling strategy to use the network paths.